scilus/nf-pediatric/README.md

 **Processing profiles**:

-1. `-profile segmentation`: By selecting this profile, [FreeSurfer `recon-all`](https://surfer.nmr.mgh.harvard.edu/), [FastSurfer](https://deep-mi.org/research/fastsurfer/) or [M-CRIB-S/InfantFS](https://github.com/DevelopmentalImagingMCRI/MCRIBS) will be used to process the T1w/T2w images and the Brainnetome Child Atlas ([Li et al., 2022](https://doi.org/10.1093/cercor/bhac415)) or Desikan-Killiany (for infant) will be registered using surface-based methods in the native subject space.
+1. `-profile segmentation`: By selecting this profile, [FreeSurfer `recon-all`](https://surfer.nmr.mgh.harvard.edu/), [FastSurfer](https://deep-mi.org/research/fastsurfer/) or [M-CRIB-S/InfantFS](https://github.com/DevelopmentalImagingMCRI/MCRIBS) will be used to process the T1w/T2w images and the Brainnetome Child Atlas ([Li et al., 2022](https://doi.org/10.1093/cercor/bhac415)) or Desikan-Killiany (for infant) will be registered using surface-based methods in the native subject space. **A valid FreeSurfer license file is required for this profile.
+Specify the path to your license using `--fs_license`.**
 1. `-profile tracking`: This is the core profile behind `nf-pediatric`.
 By selecting it, DWI data will be preprocessed (denoised, corrected for distortion, normalized, resampled, ...).
 In parallel, T1w will be preprocessed (if `-profile segmentation` is not selected), registered into diffusion space, and segmented to extract tissue masks/maps.
 Preprocessed DWI data will be used to fit both the DTI and fODF models.
-As the final step, whole-brain tractography will be performed using either local tracking or particle filter tracking (PFT).
+As the final step, whole-brain tractography will be performed using both local tracking/particle filter tracking (PFT) and concatenated into a single tractogram.
-1. `-profile connectomics`: By selecting this profiles, labels will be registered in diffusion space and used to segment the tractogram into individual connections.
+1. `-profile connectomics`: By selecting this profile, labels will be registered in diffusion space and used to segment the tractogram into individual connections.
 The segmented tractogram will then be filtered, using [COMMIT](https://github.com/daducci/COMMIT) to remove false positive streamlines.
 Following filtering, connectivity matrices will be computed for a variety of metrics and outputted as numpy arrays usable for further statistical analysis.
-1. `-profile infant`: As opposed to the other profiles, the `infant` profile does not enable a specific block of processing steps (although various steps are changed compared to the default pipeline), but will change various configs and parameters to adapt the existing profile for infant data (<2 years).
-This profile is made to be used in conjunction with the others.

 **Configuration profiles**: